bennettross/get-image-from-post/readme.txt

  thisismyurl_get_image_from_post('show=false');

 == Donations ==
-If you would like to donate to help support future development of this tool, please visit [Regent Software](http://regentware.com/donate/?5963074)
+If you would like to donate to help support future development of this tool, please visit http://thisismyurl.com/

 == Change Log ==